Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] By using all the guiding principles equally when making any decision.
 - [ ] By using the one or two guiding principles that are most relevant to the specific decision.
-- [ ] By using the 'focus on value' principle and one or two others that are relevant to the specific decision.
+- [ ] By using the Focus on Value principle and one or two others that are relevant to the specific decision.
 - [x] Review each guiding principle to decide how relevant it is to the specific decision.

 **[⬆ Back to Top](#table-of-contents)**